 Solar Nova Scotia is a non-profit group with more than 1000 members and a dedicated following of more than 500 on its Facebook discussion page.

 We are a dedicated organization working collectively towards a common vision of a Nova Scotia that relies 100% on sustainable renewable energy supported by a vibrant local industry.

 Our focus is to promote and facilitate the adoption of solar energy in Nova Scotia.
 We do so in a manner that is supportive of other jurisdictions, of all sources of sustainable renewable energy, and of conservation and efficiency.

 Solar Nova Scotia was formed in 1980 and has since been actively advocating solar energy through public education, tours of installations, courses and events.

-Solar Nova Scotia
+Chairperson of Solar Nova Scotia